 By KBB.com Editors

-The 2008 Chevrolet Aveo, a smartly styled subcompact, offers excellent fuel economy, a long list of standard features and a bargain-basement price.
-The Aveo's appeal extends to budget-conscious first-time buyers, retired folks on limited incomes and those looking for a thrifty second car.
-Available as a sedan or five-door hatch, the Aveo's uncommonly high roof means tall occupants can sit comfortably both front and rear, a major bonus for those who might stay clear of small cars due to their cramped interiors.
+The 2009 Chevrolet Aveo, a smartly styled subcompact, offers excellent fuel economy, a long list of standard features and a bargain-basement price.
+The Aveo's appeal extends to budget-conscious first-time buyers, anyone on a limited income and unhappy SUV owners looking for an affordable and fuel-efficient way of getting to and from the office.
+Available as a sedan or sporty five-door hatchback, the Aveo's uncommonly high roof means tall occupants can sit comfortably in both front and rear, a major bonus for those who might stay clear of some small cars due to their cramped interiors.

-If you're looking for budget-conscious, efficient basic transportation you'll like the Aveo LT.
+If you're looking for budget-conscious, efficient basic transportation you'll like the 2009 Chevrolet Aveo.
 Practical, utilitarian and with no complicated high-tech systems to learn, the little sedan is also a good choice for RVers looking for a haul-behind car.
 Another plus: The high seating position for driver and passenger.

-You may not like the LT if you expect instant response from the automatic transmission.
-You may also find that child carseats are the best bet for occupying the back seat.
+If you're seeking a small car that can also perform like a sports car, the Aveo's economy-minded engine and suspension may leave you wanting more.
+You may also find that properly-secured children are the best bet for occupying the rear seat.
 With the front seats all the way back, there is very minimal legroom for rear-seat passengers.

-Driving Impressions Driving a car as uncomplicated as the Aveo LT releases you from constantly checking the myriad of messages or dealing with the intricate controls found on the lavish instrument panels...in pricier cars.
-With an eye occasionally on the speedometer, the driver is free to enjoy the surprising capabilities of the Aveo LT's zippy little 103-horsepower engine.
+Driving Impressions Driving a car as uncomplicated as the 2009 Chevrolet Aveo releases you from constantly checking the myriad of messages or dealing with the intricate controls found on the lavish instrument...panels in pricier cars.
+With an eye occasionally on the speedometer, the driver is free to enjoy the surprising capabilities of the Aveo's miserly 106-horsepower engine.
 There is no available stability-control system, although anti-lock brakes (ABS) are an option.
 A slight lean is noticeable on corners taken at speed but the overall driving experience is precise and pleasant, with the car holding the line during straight, hard braking.
 As to be expected from this category of car, some tire, wind and engine noise is par for the course.

 Auxiliary Audio Input Jack

-With an eye on youthful buyers who enjoy music 24/7, the Aveo LT has an auxiliary input jack for iPods and other music players and electronic devices.
+With an eye on youthful buyers who enjoy music 24/7, even the most basic Aveo has an auxiliary input jack for iPods and other music players and electronic devices.

 Saving on fuel bills is high on many folks' lists and Aveo buyers are obviously looking for this benefit.
-The LT with automatic transmission rewards you with 26 mpg city and 34 mpg highway, depending on road conditions and driving style.
+The LT with automatic transmission rewards you with 25 mpg city and 34 mpg highway, depending upon road conditions and driving style.

-Small touches of metallic grain and satin chrome trim give an upscale look to the interior.
+With small touches of metallic grain, satin chrome trim and a faux leather interior, the Aveo LT retains an upscale look uncommon in this class.
 Front seats with tilt headrests, storage pockets in doors and seatbacks, a sunglass holder and six-way adjustable driver's seat are features you'd expect in a higher-priced car.
 The dashboard is simplicity at its best, clearly showing all the information the driver needs.
-The front passenger seat reclines and, with a trunk capacity of 12.4 cubic feet and rear 60/40-split seats that fold almost flat, there's plenty of room for good-sized boxes or long, skinny stuff like skis.Exterior
+The front passenger seat reclines and, with a trunk capacity of 12.4 cubic feet and rear 60/40-split seats that fold almost flat in the sedan and feature a flip-and-fold-flat design in the five-door, there's plenty of room for good-sized boxes or long, skinny stuff like skis.Exterior

-A full-featured economy subcompact built by General Motors Daewoo in Korea, the Aveo LT is a competently-designed four-door whose sheetmetal blends smoothly together to present a neat package.
-The V-shaped hood and strong grille reveal its Chevrolet heritage and emphasize its wide stance.
+A full-featured economy subcompact built by General Motors Daewoo in Korea, the Aveo is a competently-designed four-door with sheetmetal that blends smoothly together to present a neat package.
+The Malibu-inspired V-shaped hood and split grille reveal its Chevrolet heritage and emphasize its wide stance.
 Large "shoulders" over the wheels, oversized front and rear lights and a height of almost five feet give it the appearance of a larger sedan.

 The four-speed automatic overdrive transmission with Hold Control uses adaptive-shift technology.
 It helps to reduce wheel spin and loss of traction by allowing the driver to manually select and then hold a gear so that torque to the wheels is reduced, much as with a true manual transmission.
 Like audio controls at your fingertips?
 The Aveo LT has them at thumb level on the steering wheel.
-Other options include a sunroof, leatherette seats, fog lamps, a rear spoiler, an engine block heater and an anti-theft system.
+Other options include a sunroof, leatherette seats, XM Satellite Radio, fog lamps, a rear spoiler, anti-lock brakes (ABS), an engine-block heater and an anti-theft system.

-General Motors' 16-valve four-cylinder engine powers the Aveo LT, producing 103 horsepower.
+General Motors' 16-valve four-cylinder engine powers every 2009 Aveo and produces 106 horsepower.
 An electronic throttle control and variable induction system help maximize power across the rpm range for consistency and fuel economy, and the four-speed automatic transmission's Hold Control mode provides a pseudo-manual operation the driver can select for sportier or more controlled driving.